therealchjones/mffer/docs/Development.md

    the correct project is shown in the project drop-down.
 Choose "Google Picker API" for "Which API are you using?" and select "Public data" before pressing "Next".
-5. Make a note of (or copy and paste) the API Key.
-Choose "Restrict", choose "HTTP referrers (web sites)" and enter `*.google.com` and `*.googleusercontent.com`.
+5. Make a note of the API Key.
+Choose "Restrict", name the key as desired, choose "HTTP referrers (web sites)" and enter `*.google.com` and `*.googleusercontent.com`.
 Click "Save".
 6. Return to https://console.cloud.google.com/apis/credentials/, choose "Create
    Credentials", and select OAuth Client ID.
 Choose "Configure Consent Screen"